oriaxx77/five-disfunctions-of-a-team/README.md

 * Expect the best from others

 # 2. Fear of Conflict \<Disfunction\>
-* This can result in an artificial harmony where the problems are not targeted and solved.
+* This can result in an artificial harmony where the problems are not targeted and solved
-* Problems are swept under the rug.
+* Problems are swept under the rug
+* Tension is != constructive conflict and healthy debate

 Disfunctional Team
 * Avoid people